 - Check the chemistry.
 Hypertonic bags (too concentrated) can dehydrate cells if not balanced.
 Good clinics know their osmolarity.

-- Find a real medical director.
+- Find a named medical director.
 Many drip bars have opened from Rittenhouse to Fishtown.
-Look for clinics with a clearly named medical director on the site, not just a logo.
+Look for a clearly named medical director on the site, a specific person you can look up rather than a bare logo.

 Scientific References